 Do you remember a time when you had to make a choice and each option was equally unpleasant?
 Perhaps you lied, and something terrible happened, or you were faced with the task of divulging the truth and being punished for lying.
 This mess is called a dilemma: a situation that challenges an agreeable solution.
 In literature, dilemmas form the central conflict many protagonists encounter.
 Many people face all kinds of dilemmas in life, and the choice they make can have long-lasting impacts.
 Sometimes these dilemmas have even caused changes in society and history!
-Common dilemmas include: classic, ethical, and moral.
+Common types of dilemmas include classic, ethical, and moral.

 A classic dilemma is a choice between two or more alternatives, in which the outcomes are equally undesirable, or equally favorable.
 The dilemma does not typically involve a moral or ethical crisis, but the person or character’s life may change as a result of their decision.
-Some examples of classic dilemmas include:
+As a young adult, some examples of classic dilemmas include:

 Classic dilemmas are more than simple choices, because they usually prompt the person to think about the outcomes of the choices.
 As a result, a character in a story may find themselves on an adventure, in fear for their lives, or instituting change because of the choice they made in their dilemma.